SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 `fullTitle` is using a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) - this is a great way to interpolate, concatenate and even multiline strings.

-You'll want your code to provide the most **intent** it can, so you may be thinking "why not just always use a template literal?!" but when you're reading code you **expect** a template literal to include some form of concatenation or inerpolation as the example shows, so if a primitive string will do then you should use that instead.
+You'll want your code to provide the most **intent** it can, so you may be thinking "why not just always use a template literal?!" but when you're reading code you **expect** a template literal to include some form of concatenation or interpolation as the example shows, so if a primitive string will do then you should use that instead.

-One major reason why the method for creating the `time` string isn't good is because you're now unable to do comparisons.
+One major reason why the method for creating the `time` string isn't good is that you're now unable to do comparisons like so:

 ```js